neuefische/web-exercises-javascript-dom-2/4-from-data/README.md

 # Exercise 4: Adding Elements from Data

-When clicking on the "Add From Data" button, new divs should be created an appended to the `.container` element.
+When clicking on the "Add From Data" button, new divs should be created and appended to the `.container` element.

-In the `solution.js` file, you have an array of objects containing data defining which class and background color the elements added should have.
+In the `exercise.js` file you have an array of objects containing data defining which class and background color the elements added should have.

 ![Figure 1: End Result](pic1.png)